-- You will be aware of the competitive nature of technology. - Understand the role of technology and engineering in the success of organizations. - You will know some of the best practices in technology management.

-- Will be able to carry out his engineering tasks taking into account business, economic and management aspects. - Being in a technology area with a lower level managerial position will be able to perform basic engineering manager tasks.

-- He strives to put his engineering skills into a business, economic, and management context. - Responsive to innovation, constant monitoring of technical progress, active participation in development.

-He can make his decisions carefully, in consultation with representatives of other disciplines.
+- a) knowledge - You will be aware of the competitive nature of technology. - Understand the role of technology and engineering in the success of organizations. - You will know some of the best practices in technology management. - b) skills - Will be able to carry out his engineering tasks taking into account business, economic and management aspects. - Being in a technology area with a lower level managerial position will be able to perform basic engineering manager tasks. - c) attitude - He strives to put his engineering skills into a business, economic, and management context. - Responsive to innovation, constant monitoring of technical progress, active participation in development. - d) autonomy and responsibility - He can make his decisions carefully, in consultation with representatives of other disciplines.